-15 km may not seem like much, but it will be enough for work between the nearest rear and the front edge.
+15 km may not seem like much, but it will be enough for operations between the nearest rear and the front edge.
 And a payload capacity of 8 kg allows for the transfer of, for example, medicines, documents.
-In extreme situations, in particular, encirclement, it is possible to transfer water, food, and ammunition in small quantities.
+In extreme situations, in particular, when surrounded, it is possible to transfer water, food, and ammunition in small quantities.

 The "Ilya Muromets" drone is small in size, so it will not become a noticeable target for the enemy.
 The drone has eight motors, which increases flight stability and provides a power reserve.
 The device is 100% produced from Russian components.

-Earlier www1.ru reported that the advantages of the newest self-propelled anti-tank complex "Kornet" became known.
+Earlier www1.ru reported that the advantages of the latest self-propelled anti-tank complex "Kornet" became known.

 Read more materials: